daigo75/VanillaAPI/index.md

 ## Authentication

-Vanilla API support two different authentications methods: A semi-stateless session based method as well as a stateless signature based method.
+Vanilla API supports two different authentication methods: A semi-stateless session based method as well as a stateless signature based method.
 The two are completely compatible so you are free to chose between one or other or use them both for different aspects of the same application.
 Both methods are also highly secure so you won't necessarily need to perform them over HTTPS although it _is_ highly recommended doing so.

 ### Session based